-As of 31 December 2012, the Group had total borrowings, including bonds and bank loans, with a nominal value of €543.6 million.
-All such borrowings are secured.
-As at 31 December 2012, the market value of properties secured in favour of external creditors was €1,367.4 million.
+As at 30 June 2014, the Group had total borrowings, including bonds and bank loans, with a nominal value of \notin 731.6 million, of which \notin 350 million was unsecured.
+As at 30 June 2014, the market value of properties secured in favour of external creditors was \notin 1,012 million.

-The Group's external loan agreements contain certain covenants, such as an obligation to maintain a maximum loan to valuation ratio and minimum debt service coverage ratio.
-The Group's compliance with such covenants is dependent on the fair market value and income yielding capacity of its properties which are subject to fluctuations.
-A decline in the fair market value or net income of such properties could affect the Group's compliance with these covenants, which could result in a mandatory refinancing of the existing debt facilities, which could have material adverse effects on the Group's financial condition.
+Atrium's EUR350,000,000 4.00 per cent.
+Notes due 20 April 2020 contain covenants which require the Group to maintain its solvency ratio at or below 60%, its secured solvency ratio at or below 40%, an interest coverage ratio of at least 1.5:1 and its unsecured assets equal to at least 150% of its total assets.
+As at 30 June 2014, the Group's solvency ratio was 24.7%, its secured assets were equal to 499% of its total assets.
+The Group's existing secured debt facilities also contain covenants, such as an obligation to maintain a maximum loan to valuation ratio and minimum debt service coverage ratio.
+The Group's compliance with such covenants is dependent on, amongst other things, the fair market value and income yielding capacity of its properties which are subject to fluctuations.
+A decline in the fair market value or net income of such properties could affect the Group's compliance with these covenants.

-A failure to make principal and/or interest payments due under the Group's loan agreements or bonds (including the Notes) or breach of any of the covenants contained in the Group's loan agreements or bonds (including the Notes) could result in the forfeiture of its mortgaged assets or the acceleration of its payment obligations or make future borrowing difficult or impossible.
+A breach of any of the covenants contained in the Group's loan agreements or bonds (including the Notes) could result in the acceleration of its payment obligations, the forfeiture of its secured assets or make future borrowing difficult or impossible.
 In these circumstances, the Group could also be forced in the long term to sell some of its assets to meet its debt obligations.
 Any of the events described above could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.